 Historical Poverty Trends & Measurement

-Our historical Supplemental Poverty Measure data is available for public use.
+Our historical Supplemental Poverty Measure data is available for public use on IPUMS.
+Information on how to access it can be found on our historical SPM data page.
 The data set extends back to 1967, like the official poverty measure, to provide a consistent measure to assess the impacts of anti-poverty policies over time.

 RESEARCH